-To be admitted to Sandhills Community College and to receive a U.S. Department of Justice Certificate of Eligibility (Form I-20A-B), international students must be high school graduates and complete the following steps by March 31, 2017:
+To be admitted to Sandhills Community College and to receive a U.S. Department of Justice Certificate of Eligibility (Form I-20A-B), international students must be high school graduates and complete the following steps by March 31 for the fall semester.

 1) Have a sponsor